openstack-archive/tripleo-incubator/README.md

 Infrastructure like Glance and Swift will be duplicated - both clouds will need their own, to avoid issues with skew between the APIs in the two clouds.

-The bootstrap cloud will, during its deployment, include enough images to bring up the virtualised cloud without internet access, making it suitable for deploying behind firewalls and other restricted networking environments.
+The under cloud will, during its deployment, include enough images to bring up the virtualised cloud without internet access, making it suitable for deploying behind firewalls and other restricted networking environments.